kellerben/dudle/README.md

     SetEnv GIT_COMMITTER_NAME="$GIT_AUTHOR_NAME"
     SetEnv GIT_COMMITTER_EMAIL="$GIT_AUTHOR_EMAIL"
     ```
+10. If you installed dudle to a subdirectory (i.e. http://$YOUR_SERVER/$SOMEDIR/...),
+    than you want to adopt the ErrorDocument directives in your .htaccess.
+    (You need an absolute path here!)
-10. Try to open http://$YOUR_SERVER/check.cgi to check if your config
+11. Try to open http://$YOUR_SERVER/check.cgi to check if your config
     seems to work.

 # Docker image